 - Deliver the promises you made while selling your tool.

-- Customer success team should reach out to customers personally to discuss survey result and improve on areas where they have ranked your brand/product less.
+- Customer success team should reach out to customers personally to discuss survey results and improve on areas where they have ranked your brand/product less.

 Important SaaS Metrics Experts Measure

-Well, that was the whole list of revenue metrics that are essential for any SaaS business.
+Well, that was the whole list of SaaS growth metrics that are essential for any SaaS business.
 But for starters, monitoring all these will be too overwhelming.
-Therefore, we have asked some of the SaaS founders and marketers, what metrics they measure on a day-to-day basis.
+Therefore, we have asked some of the SaaS founders and marketers, what saas business metrics they measure on a day-to-day basis.